srsolutionsag/Subscription/README.md

 Have a look at the [full documentation](/doc/Documentation.pdf?raw=true)

 ##Installation
+This Plugin requires ActiveRecord and ilRouterGUI.
+In ILIAS 5.0 and above, both components are already installed.
 ###Router
 The Subscription-Plugin needs a Router-Service to work.
 Please install the Service first: